haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 <a class="prompt prompt-pymol">remove resn HOH</a>

-Now let's vizualize the residues affected by binding as identified by NMR.
+Now let us vizualize the residues affected by binding as identified by NMR.
 From [Wang *et al*, EMBO J (2000)](https://onlinelibrary.wiley.com/doi/10.1093/emboj/19.21.5635/abstract){:target="_blank"} the following residues of E2A were identified has having significant chemical shift perturbations:

 <a class="prompt prompt-info">38,40,45,46,69,71,78,80,94,96,141</a>